 (1 row)

--- Copy frozen plans from the postgres database to a table
+-- Copy plans from the postgres database to a table

 postgres=# CREATE TABLE storage_copy AS SELECT s.*